Dimer Models and Conformal Structures: Introduction

 \end{Thm}

 The geometry of the gas domains $U_q$ is inherited from $\partial \LL$ and Theorem \ref{First.thm}, for more details see Theorem \ref{MultiplyConect2}.
 In particular, unless there are tacnodes, $\partial U_q$ is concave outside the three or more cusps, all directed outwards from $U_q$.
-Theorem \ref{GAS} holds also in the multiply connected setting, once we consider polygonal domains $\Omega$ that are appropriate for the given dimer model, see Definition \ref{Def:naturaldomain} and Theorem \ref{thm:h:proper}.

-The above considerations, and Definition \ref{LiqFrozen} in particular, show that the problem of understanding and finding liquid domains $\LL$ with frozen boundary is exactly a free boundary problem defined by the gradient constraint $\nabla u \in N^\circ \setminus \Gg$.
-Also, by Theorems \ref{thm:DeS12} and \ref{thm:DeS22} the free boundary inside $\Omega$ is precisely $\partial \LL \cap \Omega$.

-The question of frozen boundary is in spirit similar to other variational problems with gradient constraints, for example the elastic-plastic torsion problem, see \cite{CF}, or the question of space-like hypersurfaces in Minkowski space with prescribed boundary values and mean curvature, see \cite{BarSim}.
-In the case of the elastic-plastic torsion problem it is possible to reduce the gradient constraint to a \emph{double obstacle problem}, see \cite{BS}, and use the highly developed methods for free boundary problems coming from obstacle constraints \cite{PSU}.
-However, due to the singularity of $\nabla \sigma$ at $\dv N$ as in Theorem \ref{sigma1}, this reduction is not possible in our case.
-Similar problems occur in \cite{BarSim}, however with the difference that there $\vert \nabla \sigma\vert$ blows up at every boundary point of the boundary of the gradient constraint.

-Therefore it appears that the only way to understand the geometry of the frozen boundaries is to approach them, one way or another, from inside of the liquid domain.
-Indeed, this is also the view of Kenyon and Okounkov in their seminal work \cite{KeOk07}.
-They apply the complex Burgers equation and its connections to algebraic geometry to understand the properties of the liquid domains, and use this information towards determining the frozen boundaries.

-However, as discussed earlier, to enable the analysis of the frozen boundary $\partial \LL$, the key issue is the boundary continuity of the gradient $\nabla h: \LL \to N^\circ \setminus \Gg$.
-Therefore in this work we apply other PDE-tools and in particular the Beltrami operators and their hodograph transform.
-With these one can cover much more general cases in detail, often also with weaker assumptions.
-To explain our approach, recall that in two dimensions in particular, the classical Leray-Lions equations